 From The Blog

-Opus remains one of the 5,000 fastest-growing private companies in the United States for the third straight year.
+For the fourth year in a row, Opus has been named one of the 5,000 fastest-growing private companies in the country.

 We are thrilled to announce that Opus has made Event Marketer’s It List for the ninth time in a row.
 The It List is a yearly editorial feature compiling the event industry’s top agencies.

 As an agency with an internal tech team that primarily serves technology clients, we are huge fans of women in tech.
 We understand the unique obstacles women in the tech industry face, and we’re proud to highlight our female tech team members who are thriving.
 In this installment of Opus Women in Tech, get to know Technical Project Manager, Petra Fasana.